Francis

 Hydrogen or ozone from the reaction chamber passes into the

-downwardly through the perforations thereof into the solution
+flows downwardly through the perforations thereof into the

-and bubbles upwardly therethrough and through the distillates
+solution and bubbles upwardly therethrough and through the

-12 and 14 electrolysis of the solution proceeds, the copper wire
+electrodes 12 and 14 electrolysis of the solution proceeds,

-mesh screen enabling the gases discharging from the spirally
+the copper wire mesh screen enabling the gases discharging

-coiled tube and the electrodes to pass upwardly through
+from the spirally coiled tube and the electrodes to pass

-substantially the whole body of the distillates being treated.
+upwardly through substantially the whole body of the

-example by providing a valve 21 in the pipe extension 16 of the
+for example by providing a valve 21 in the pipe extension 16

 In operation, assuming that natural gas is passing into the